 Looking forward to NSC 2016 in Miami, FL!
 I hope I see or meet you there

-Darla Cathcart, PT, DPT, CLT, Board-Certified Women's Health Clinical Specialist is the Director of Education for SoWH.
+Darla Cathcart, PT, DPT, CLT, WCS is the Director of Education for SoWH.
 A new resident of Conway, AR, she is fulfilling her lifelong passion for teaching as an instructor in the PT Program at University of Central Arkansas.
 She is pursuing a PhD in neurobiology to help research & find solutions for women with chronic pelvic pain.
 She loves her 7-year-old twin boys, Basset hound and Jack Russel, craft beer, good chocolate and good ice cream.
 She runs and lifts weights to balance out those last three.